ZackAkil/side-step-trainer/README.md

 # Side Step Trainer

-This is a simple web application that uses TensorFlow.js and the COCO-SSD model to track your height in real-time from your webcam feed.
-It's designed to help you practice side steps by giving you visual cues (arrows) when you reach a certain height threshold.
+This is a web application that uses TensorFlow.js and the COCO-SSD model to track how close your are to teh camera and help you practice side steps by giving you visual cues (arrows) when you get close enough.

 ## Demo
 https://zackakil.github.io/side-step-trainer/